Comet Encke: Effects on Earth

 More than one theory has associated Encke's Comet with impacts of cometary material on Earth, and with cultural significance.

-The Tunguska event of 1908 may have been caused by the impact of a cometary body and has also been postulated by Czechoslovakian astronomer Ľubor Kresák as possibly caused by a fragment of Comet Encke.
+The Tunguska event of 1908 may have been caused by the impact of a cometary body and has also been postulated by Slovak astronomer Ľubor Kresák as possibly caused by a fragment of Comet Encke.

 A theory holds that the ancient symbol of the swastika appeared in a variety of cultures across the world at a similar time, and could have been inspired by the appearance of a comet from head on, as the curved jets would be reminiscent of the swastika shape (see Comets and the swastika motif).
 Comet Encke has sometimes been identified as the comet in question.
 In their 1982 book Cosmic Serpent (page 155) Victor Clube and Bill Napier reproduce an ancient Chinese catalogue of cometary shapes from the Mawangdui Silk Texts, which includes a swastika-shaped comet, and suggest that some comet drawings were related to the breakup of the progenitor of Encke and the Taurid meteoroid stream.
 Fred Whipple in his The Mystery of Comets (1985, page 163) points out that Comet Encke's polar axis is only 5 degrees from its orbital plane: such an orientation is ideal to have presented a pinwheel like aspect to our ancestors when Encke was more active.

 Astronomers planned a 2019 search campaign for fragments of comet Encke which would have been visible from Earth as the Taurid swarm passed between July 5–11, and July 21 – August 10.
 There were no reports of discoveries of any such objects.

 Importance in the scientific history of luminiferous aether

 Comet Encke (and Biela's Comet) had a role in scientific history in the generally discredited concept of luminiferous aether.
 As its orbit was perturbed and shortened, the shortening could only be ascribed to the drag of an "ether" through which it orbited in outer space.
-One reference reads:
+A 1860 school manual for example reads: